astro/microvm.nix/doc/src/advanced-network.md

 # Advanced network setup

+Renting a server in a datacenter usually gets you one IP address.
+You should not bridge your local VM traffic together with the physical Ethernet uplink port.
+Instead, setup a bridge only for the Virtual Machines, and provide them with Internet through NAT just like your plastic ADSL router at home.

 ## A bridge to link TAP interfaces

 Instead of placing MicroVMs directly on a LAN, one can also use a TAP